XRPLF/xrpl-dev-portal/content/ripplerest_api.md

 ## Debug mode ##
-The server can be run in Debug Mode by running `node server.js --debug`.
+You can run the server in Debug Mode with the following command:

+    node server.js --debug

 ## Running Ripple-REST securely over SSL ##